How Income Support is calculated

 |Clinical cost (9 or more extra GP visits)||7.00|

 If you’re the main carer of a person with a serious medical condition or disability, you may be able to receive an Income Support carer’s payment.
 You can only claim for one person, even if you’re caring for more.
 However, the Income Support carer’s payment is separate to the Home Carer’s Allowance and it is possible to claim both.

 Cold weather payments

-Cold weather payments will be made between November and May if the temperature drops below a certain level.
+Cold weather payments will be made between November and May (for October to April) if the temperature drops below a certain level.
 The value of the payment depends on the temperature in the previous month.

 The payment is made to any household receiving Income Support that also includes:

-- a child under the age of three
+- a child under the age of 3

 - someone with a significant disability